3 Great Alternatives To Envelope Stuffing Jobs

 This virtual assistant makes $6,000/month and gets to travel the world!

-Virtual assistant work has some similarities to the kind of work you envision with envelope-stuffing.
+Virtual assistant work is similar to the kind of work you envision with envelope-stuffing – you handle the administrative functions of a business in a remote yet professional manner.

-Both jobs are task-oriented and they both include work that will keep you occupied.
+Both jobs are task-oriented and include work that will keep you occupied, like stuffing mail.

 The work you do as a virtual assistant will vary based on the needs of your client.

 You don't need a degree, specialized skills, or experience to work as a virtual assistant.
 Think of this job as an online helper.
-If you're computer-proficient, well-organized and a good communicator, then you can do this job.
+If you're computer-proficient, well-organized, and a good communicator, then you can do this job.
+And one of the perks is you don't have direct supervision, so there's some autonomy.

 General vs specialized virtual assistants